-The IDA approval process is governed by New York State General Municipal Law 18A and generally, includes:
+The IDA approval process is governed by New York State General Municipal Law 18A and generally, consists of the following steps.

 - Following review of the project by IDA staff, if the IDA supports the project the Applicant will be invited to submit a formal application.
-An application fee of $500 is required when the application is submitted.
+An application fee of $500 is required when the completed application is submitted.
 No applications will be accepted without meeting with the IDA or its staff beforehand.
 Download the IDA application.
 The IDA will review the estimated benefits Applicant is seeking and advise whether a short-form or full cost-benefit analysis is required for the project.

 - If the IDA Board approves the Project, the project agreements are executed.
 The Agency issues a Sales Tax Exemption Letter to the project and files an exemption document with New York State.

-- During the term of the agreement, the applicant is required to make annual reports to the IDA, detailing the amount of benefits taken and number of jobs retained or created and certify it complies with state and local IDA laws and regulations.
-Consistent with state law, the organization receiving benefits is also required to file job openings with the county’s workforce development office.
+- During the term of the agreement, Applicant is required to make annual reports to the IDA, detailing the amount of benefits taken, number of jobs retained or created and certify it complies with state and local IDA laws and regulations.
+Consistent with state law, the organization receiving benefits is also required to file job openings with the County’s workforce development office.